Ishaq Gailani

-Pir Ishaq Gailani (born 1954) is a member of Afghanistan's national legislature, the Wolesi Jirga.
+Pir Ishaq Gailani (born 1954) is a former member of Afghanistan's national legislature, the Wolesi Jirga.

 He founded the National Solidarity Movement of Afghanistan.

 His family includes a number of Sufi religious leaders.

 Pir Ishaq Gailani has a nephew, Pir Sayed Ishaq Gailani, who has also been elected to the Wolesi Jirga, from Paktika Province, but for a different political party.

 His grandson, Sayed Mohmood Hasamuddeen Al-Gailani, also served in the Wolesi Jirga, representing Ghazni.